JogleLew/Multi-BioNER/README.md

 #### Embedding
 We initialize the word embedding matrix with pre-trained word vectors from Pyysalo et al., 2013.
 These word vectors are trained using the skip-gram model on the PubMed abstracts together with all the full-text articles from PubMed Central (PMC) and a Wikipedia dump.
-You can download the embedding files from [here](http://evexdb.org/pmresources/vec-space-models/).
+You can download the embedding files [here](http://evexdb.org/pmresources/vec-space-models/).

 ## Usage